 Students have many choices about how to spend their social time at WSU.
 Like most other universities during the Week of Welcome, WSU is offering students the opportunity to explore what they expect and want from a university social experience, including substance use and sexual decision making in the Booze, Sex and Reality Checks outreach during the WSU Week of Welcome.

 This outreach is put on by staff from WSU Counseling Services and ADCAPS and is geared to help students transition into the university social scene and culture.
-Students can participate in a Reality Checks outreach through their residence hall or through the Greek community recruitment process.
-Remember: This is a required outreach for all incoming first year students.
+During Week of Welcome, students can participate in a Reality Checks outreach through their residence hall, through the Greek community recruitment process, or through transfer student sessions.
+Remember: This is a required outreach for all incoming first year and transfer students under the age of 21.
 Not attending the Reality Checks outreach will result in a mandatory hold placed on spring registration.

 How do we know this class is effective?
 We conducted a campus-wide survey of students’ alcohol use in early-mid February 2013 in order to assess the effectiveness of the Booze, Sex, and Reality Checks (BSRC) program, developed and implemented by Alcohol and Drug Counseling, Assessment, & Prevention Services (ADCAPS) during the Week of Welcome in August 2012.
 There were 2204 survey respondents, of whom 615 were first year students for a return rate of 28%, representing ~15% of the first year student class on the Pullman campus.

 Here’s what students told us.
 Primary findings of the 2013 survey compared to 2012 data: